denisBriceag/ubfb_ui_nx/README.md

 ## Development server

-Run `nx serve ubfb_ui` for a dev server.
+Run `nx serve ubfb_ui` or `nx serve admin` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Installing npm dependencies

+Run `npx nx g @angular/material:ng-add --project=project\lib_name`

 ## Understand this workspace